-The ARB adopted and planned regulations presented previously in Table 9 will also result in a reduction of the regional potential cancer risks that result from exposures to emissions from the Port.
+The ARB adopted regulations presented previously in Table 9 will also result in a reduction of the regional potential cancer risks that result from exposures to emissions from the Port.
 Similar to the figures provided for the West Oakland community, Figure 16 provides the projected emissions trends for Port emissions and Figure 17 presents the regional future population-weighted potential cancer risks due to Port emissions.
-As is shown, the emissions from Port operations are forecasted to decline over the next several years as adopted and planned regulations are implemented.
+As is shown, the emissions from Port operations are forecasted to decline over the next several years as the adopted regulations are implemented.
 These reductions in emissions will result in the reduction of the potential cancer risks due to exposures to diesel PM.
 Over the broader San Francisco Bay area included in the model domain, the population-weighted cancer risks will be reduced by about 70 percent in 2020.
-This is largely due to the expected reduction in OGV emissions from ARB's cleaner fuel requirements for OGV.